 This easy homemade cream cheese frosting has a creamy buttery flavor with a bit of sweetness to it.
-Top your favorite dessert recipe with this easy frosting.
+Made with softened cream cheese, butter, and powdered sugar.
+This easy to whip up frosting is perfect to top your favorite dessert recipe with.

 In this article, we will show you how to make this recipe, how to fix it if it gets too runny, how long this frosting will last.
 And why cream cheese frosting needs to be refrigerated.

 How do you make cream cheese frosting from scratch?
 This recipe is simple to make using only 4 ingredients.

 Create this creamy-buttery sweetened to perfection frosting in minutes.